 The National Art School is proud to present Conjunctures, a major new exhibition by artist Hannah Quinlivan commissioned for The Drawing Gallery.
-The Canberra based artist works in expanded fields of drawing across installation, light, weaving, drawing, sculpture with time-based works.
+The Canberra-based artist works in expanded fields of drawing across installation, light, weaving, drawing and sculpture with time-based works.

-This exhibition is informed by Raymond William’s concept of the “structure of feeling”.
-Williams proposes that the patterns of thought of each generation share characteristic impulses, restraints, and tones, similarities structured by their conjunctural and geographical circumstances.
-The works in this exhibition aim to create a complex and affectively engaging visual environment that heightens awareness of the structures of feeling.
+This exhibition is informed by cultural theorist Raymond Williams’ concept of the “structure of feeling”, proposing that each generation’s patterns of thought share characteristic impulses, restraints and tones, similarities structured by their social conjunctures and geographical circumstances.
+The works in this exhibition aim to heighten awareness of the structures of feeling, creating a complex and engaging visual environment.

-The atmosphere of a place is not just a reflection of its physical environment, but is also a complex interplay between material, social, sensory and emotional elements.
-The new spatial drawings for the National Art School provide an invitation to explore the intricate connections between place and the social structure of feeling.
-Working within the expanded field of drawing, this body of work seeks to draw out and amplify the affective atmospheres of our time.
+The atmosphere of a place is not just a reflection of its physical environment, but also a multi-faceted interplay between material, social, sensory and emotional elements.
+Quinlivan’s new spatial drawings for the National Art School provide an invitation to explore the intricate connections between place and the social structure of feeling, drawing out and amplifying the affective atmospheres of our time.

 In her 2022 catalogue essay on Quinlivan’s work, curator Sita McAlpine says: “Through various methods of exploring line and form – via traditional drawing techniques, canvas painting, wire and salt installation, as well the use of LED lighting – Hannah challenges the way we expect drawing to operate and be presented.
 Subsequently her work becomes experiential not only in its physicality but also through a range of conceptual connections.